ayalcinkaya/EmojiParser-iOS/README.md

 }
 ```

 Hence, when a new character is added to the ```textView``` the method will be called and you'll be parsing only the lastest characters.
-The parsing function will called either after a ";" or a "." or whatever characters included in the ```customTriggerPonctuationSet```string.
+The parsing function will called either after a ";" or a "." or after any characters included in the ```customTriggerPonctuationSet``` string.

 If you want to parse at the very end you can call ```postParseStringForEmoji``` in the ```didEndEditing``` delegate method.

-### Table
+### Dictionnary

-The parser use a table to associate characters to Emoji.
-If you want to, you can add your own (characters, emoji) tuple and the algorithm will still work.
-Here is a current table (based on Facebook Emoji) :
+The parser use a dictionnary to match characters to Emoji.
+If you want to, you can add your own (characters, emoji) tuple and the algorithm will work anyway.
+Here is the current dictionnary (based on Facebook Emoji) :

 ```swift
 let tables:[String:String] = [